quicwg/base-drafts/draft-ietf-quic-transport.md

 Packets protected with 1-RTT keys use a type octet of 0x86 for key phase 0 and 0x87 for key phase 1; see {{QUIC-TLS}} for more details on the use of key phases.
-The connection ID field for these packet types contains the value selected by the server, see {{connection-id}}.
+The connection ID field for these packet types MUST contain the value selected by the server, see {{connection-id}}.

 The version field for encrypted packets is the current QUIC version.